-Treatment program supervisors (TPS) typically have an educational background in the field of psychology, social work, education or another related field.
-Through co-leadership with the clinical therapists, the TPS is responsible for implementing clinical aspects of programming in the milieu.
-The TPS provides supervision and leadership for the psychiatric treatment counselors, along with facilitation of staff meetings; coordination of unit programming to meet the individualized needs of students; and support of the trauma-informed therapeutic environment.
+Treatment Program Supervisors (TPS) typically have an educational background in the field of psychology, social work, education or another related field.
+Through co-leadership with the Clinical Therapists the TPS is responsible for implementing clinical aspects of programming in the milieu.
+The TPS provides supervision and leadership for the Psychiatric Treatment Counselors, along with facilitation of staff meetings; coordination of unit programming to meet the individualized needs of students and supporting a trauma informed therapeutic environment.
 The TPS has regular contact with students, and strives to help create a safe and secure environment for students in the unit.